-I will be using cel.ly as a quick, simple way to communicate with everyone.
-On cel.ly, our class "cell" is a mobile social network that works with any mobile phone or device.
-You will receive messages, polls, and reminders sent to everyone in the class, and you can also text me individually while keeping both our phone numbers private.
+We will be using cel.ly as a quick, simple way to communicate with everyone.
+Our class "cell" is a mobile social network that works with any mobile phone or device.
+You will receive messages, polls, and reminders sent by me to everyone in the class, and you can also text anyone in the class while keeping phone numbers private.
 Join by texting @BCPsych100 to 23559.
-When you are asked for a username, please use your first and last name.
+When you are asked for a username, please use your real name to make it easy to identify you.
 You can use cel.ly by simple texting only, or to download the app, choose your OS: Android, iPhone.
 Participation on cel.ly is optional.